-The purpose of the Medical Advisory Council is to provide strategic partnership to MGFA senior leadership with regards to supporting and fulfilling programmatic initiatives.
+The purpose of the Medical Advisory Council (MAC) is to provide strategic partnership to MGFA senior leadership with regards to supporting and fulfilling programmatic initiatives.
 Expertise, support, and guidance will be critical to the success of the strategic plan and furthering MGFA programs and services.
 The Council will identify and influence all work carried out by both the Medical & Scientific Advisory Board (MSAB) and the Nurses Advisory Board & Allied Health Partners.

 Jeffrey Guptill, MD, MA, MHS